SOLV-Code/WSP-Metrics-Pkg/README.md

 **Note: If you want to use the MCMC-based functions, you also need to install [JAGS](http://mcmc-jags.sourceforge.net/).**

 ### WSP Status Metrics

-This package includes functions to calculate the metrics originally defined by Holt et al. (2009), and further refined in subsequent test cases and additional explorations.

 The WSP metrics are designed to capture different considerations related to *status*, and have been used *in combination* to develop *integrated status designations*.
 Below is a brief overview with general definitions.
 For more detail about these metrics, alternative calculation approaches, and their use in formal status asessments, go to the [WSP Metrics wiki](https://github.com/SOLV-Code/MetricsTest/wiki).